 Step 4: paint the handles and vent cover

-Lessons learned: Initially I used only gold spray paint, however, I noticed some gold was rubbing off on our hands!
+Lessons learned: Initially I used gold spray paint also on the handles, however, I noticed some gold was rubbing off on our hands!
 Refrigerator handles are the most used parts of the fridge, so they need to be super durable.
 For the fridge handles It’s MUCH MORE durable to use gold acrylic paint like this and paint 3 coats with a roller!

 The handles are much more challenging to paint than the fridge, here are some helpful tips I learned the hard way: